bazel-contrib/bazel-lib/docs/write_source_files.md

 bazel run //:write_foobar
 ```

-The generated `diff_test` will fail if the file is out of date and print out instructions on
+The generated tests will fail if the file is out of date and print out instructions on
 how to update it.

 If the file does not exist, Bazel will fail at analysis time and print out instructions on